Sailbot

 Overview

 Sailbot is a robotics club I’ve been a part of at Pitt for the past 4 years.
-We compete anually at the International Robotics Sailing Regatta where we’ve managed to place 3rd (4 years in a row, banking on first this year!).
-I’ve worked on a lot over the years and haven’t been the best at taking the time to document on this site.
-However, here’s a few of the things I’ve learned and built:
+We compete anually at the International Robotics Sailing Regatta.
+I’ve worked on a lot over the years and trying to document everything here is frankly impossible.
+However, for more in-depth information about our tech stack, I’ve kept our documentation site and codebase public.
+Keep in mind these are live, and may have changed significantly by other members since I’ve graduated.

 -

-Controlling embedded GPS, IMU, RC receivers, water sensors and motors with our microcontroller
+Controlling embedded GPS, RTK, IMU, RC receivers, water sensors and motors with our microcontroller

 - I’ve made many changes from new things I’ve learned over the years.
 This led me to implement a Hardware-Abstraction-Layer to manage the dozens of configurations and different boats we have.